humbirdjs/humbird/concepts/router.md

 # Router

-humbird use `react-router-dom` v4 as its router.
+Humbird use `react-router-dom` v4 as its router.
 Feel free to import all of `react-router-dom` component.

 ```js
 import { BrowserRouter, Route } from 'mobx/router'